leanprover/logic_and_proof_lean3/combinatorics.rst

 #.
 How many distinct arrangements are there of the letters in the word MISSISSIPPI?

    (Hint: this is tricky.
 First, suppose all the S's, I's, and P's were painted different colors.
 Then determine how many distinct arrangements of the letters there would be.
-In the absence of distinguishing colors, determine how many times each configuration appeared in the first count, and divide by that number.
+In the absence of distinguishing colors, determine how many times each configuration appeared in the first count, and divide by that number.)

 #.
-Prove the inclusion exclusion principle.
+Prove the inclusion-exclusion principle.

 #.
-Use the inclusion exclusion principle to determine the number of integers less than 100 that are divisible by 2, 3, or 5.
+Use the inclusion-exclusion principle to determine the number of integers less than 100 that are divisible by 2, 3, or 5.

 #.
 Show that the number of *unordered* selections of :math:`k` elements from an :math:`n`-element set is :math:`\binom{n + k - 1}{k}`.

    Hint: consider :math:`[n]`.
 We need to choose some number :math:`i_0` of 0's, some number :math:`i_1` of 1's, and so on, so that :math:`i_0 + i_1 + \ldots + i_{n-1} = k`.
-Suppose we assign to each such tuple a the following binary sequence: we write down :math:`i_0` 0's, then a 1, then :math:`i_1` :math:`0's`, then a 1, then :math:`i_2` 0's, and so on.
+Suppose we assign to each such tuple a the following binary sequence: we write down :math:`i_0` 0's, then a 1, then :math:`i_1` 0's, then a 1, then :math:`i_2` 0's, and so on.
 The result is a binary sequence of length :math:`n + k - 1` with exactly :math:`k` 1's, and such binary sequence arises from a unique tuple in this way.